Who is Nigeria coach? What you need to know about the Super Eagles manager as AFCON 2025 draws near

 Who is Nigeria coach?

-Chelle last coached Algerian side MC Oran before taking over the Nigeria role in 2025.
+Chelle last coached Algerian side MC Oran before taking over the Nigeria role.

-He also coached the Malian side at the last Africa Cup of Nations in the Ivory Coast, losing 2-1 in the semi-final to the hosts and eventual winners.
+He also coached the Mali national side at the last Africa Cup of Nations in the Ivory Coast, losing 2-1 in the quarter-finals to the hosts and eventual winners.

 Eric Chelle